CKennedy1999/Graduate-School-Projects/README.md

 ## STAT 697D - Applied Statistics and Data Analysis (R)

+Analysis of Income Segregation and Intergenerational Mobility Across Colleges in the United States

+Packages: tidyverse, lme4, skimr, corrplot

+Use mixed effect models to investigate long term outcomes of students from low-income families after attending selective universities.
+How does the median parent income vary with each tier of school?
+Quantify the effect of Ivy plus schools on a defined success rate.
+Parse the relationship between the income mobility rate and success rate.

 ## STAT 697DS - Statistical Methods for Data Science (R)

 A Data Driven Approach to Fantasy Roster Building and MLB All-star Selections